OpenArabicPE/openarabicpe.github.io/_posts/2021-04-29-mapping-with-r.md

 ## Temporal data

 Both the first and final confirmed date of publication are provided as `<date>` nodes with `@type` attributes to differentiate between the two.
 Note that in most cases we only have information on the onset.
 This is due to two reasons.
-First, our main source, the summary tables in the fourth volume of *dī Ṭarrāzī*'s "History of the Arabic Press", provides only the date of first publication and whether a periodical was still published at the time of publication of this volume (or rather its compilation).[@Tarrazi+1933] Second, endings are inherently difficult to track.
-Periodicals tend to start with much fanfare and to fickle out with future issues still being announced/promised in the last one we are able to track down.[C.f. @Albers+2020]
+First, our main source, the summary tables in the fourth volume of *dī Ṭarrāzī*'s "History of the Arabic Press", provides only the date of first publication and whether a periodical was still published at the time of publication of this volume (or rather its compilation).(dī Ṭarrāzī 1933) Second, endings are inherently difficult to track.
+Periodicals tend to start with much fanfare and to fickle out with future issues still being announced/promised in the last one we are able to track down.(C.f.
+Albers 2020)

 Periodicals and contemporaneous sources provided publication dates according to multiple calendars, which have been computationally normalised and recorded with the `@when`, `@when-custom`, and `@datingMethod`.
 The latter points to a local definition of the calendars found in our project.